All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Appetite and food cravings typically return after stopping GLP-1 agonists.
 Whether binge eating resumes depends on multiple factors, including what psychological tools you developed during treatment.
 This is why combining medication with therapy is so important for long-term recovery.

 Wegovy's ability to reduce appetite, quiet food noise, and dampen reward responses to food makes it a strong candidate for binge eating disorder treatment.
 Its existing approval for weight management means many BED patients with obesity already qualify for the medication.
-While formal BED approval has not arrived, the evidence is building.
+While formal BED approval hasn't arrived, the evidence is building.

 If binge eating is affecting your quality of life, reach out to a provider who can help you develop a treatment plan that addresses both the biological and psychological dimensions of the disorder. find a FormBlends provider